 - Schönbrunn Palace

 Needless to say, the Vienna marathon is not just about a single run.
-Several ancillary races take place throughout the weekend, for example, as do related events.
-These typically include:
+Several ancillary races take place throughout the weekend, for example, as do related activities.
+At the previous event, these included:

 For full details on competing, routes, locations, etc., see the official website.